A unified stochastic approximation framework for learning in games: Acknowledgments

 \begin{proof} Simply unroll \eqref{eq:dsmooth} after substituting $\dpoint \gets \curr[\dstate]$ and $\dpointalt \gets \next[\dstate] = \curr[\dstate] + \curr[\step] \curr[\signal]$ with $\curr[\signal]$ as in \eqref{eq:signal}. \end{proof}

 Now, by the definition of $\energy$, we have $\dot\energy(\dpoint) = \braket{\vecfield(\mirror(\dpoint))}{\nabla\energy(\dpoint)} < 0$ whenever $\dpoint \in \dbasin \setminus \mirror^{-1}(\set)$.
-Hence, for $\curr\in\basin$, \eqref{eq:template} becomes
+Hence, for $\curr\in\mirror(\dbasin)$, \eqref{eq:template} becomes

-Of course, each of these error terms can be positive, so $\curr[\energy]$ may fail to be decreasing, even when $\curr\in\basin$.
+Of course, each of these error terms can be positive, so $\curr[\energy]$ may fail to be decreasing, even when $\curr\in\mirror(\dbasin)$.
 On that account, it will be convenient to introduce the error processes

 which measure directly the aggregate effect of each error term in \eqref{eq:template}.
-As it turns out, under \eqref{eq:sum}, these errors can all be compensated by the negative drift of \eqref{eq:template}, leading to the following global convergence result:
+As it turns out, under \eqref{eq:sum}, these errors can be compensated by the negative drift of \eqref{eq:template}, leading to the following global result: